 Under the Comprehensive Stormwater Management Enhancement Amendment Act of 2008, effective July 1, 2009, it is illegal to sell, use, or permit the use of coal tar pavement products in the District of Columbia.
+As of March 29, 2019, the Limitations on Products Containing Polycyclic Aromatic Hydrocarbons Amendment Act of 2018 expanded the law to include sealants containing steam cracked asphalt, also known as ethylene cracker residue, and any other products with polycyclic aromatic hydrocarbon (PAH) concentrations greater than 0.1% (1000 ppm) by weight on the list of banned sealant products.
 Violators of this ban are subject to a daily fine of up to $2,500.
-The Government of the District of Columbia issued this ban to protect human health and our environment.

-DEMAND the use of a much less toxic asphalt-based sealer instead of coal-tar-based products.
+The most environmentally friendly choice is to leave your property unsealed.
+If you opt to seal your driveway or lot, demand the use of a much less toxic asphalt-based sealer.
 Don’t allow a mixed product containing both coal tar and asphalt to be used.
 For new projects, consider using porous concrete.

 Coal Tar Pavement Product Tip Line

 Recently sealed parking lots appear to have a dark black sheen.
-Although it is not possible to visually distinguish between pavements sealed with asphalt products versus coal tar sealant products, if you smell coal-tar-based products and notice that the pavement has a glossy shine to it, please alert DOEE below via our tip line.
+Although it is not possible to visually distinguish between pavements sealed with compliant versus banned products, if a lot emits a strong chemical smell and/or you notice that the pavement has a glossy shine to it, please alert DOEE below via our tip line.

-If you suspect that a business is in violation of the District's Ban on Coal Tar Pavement Products, please fill out the Coal Tar Tip form, or give us a call at 202-645-6988.
+If you suspect that a business is in violation of the District's High-PAH Pavement Sealant Ban, please fill out the Coal Tar Tip form, or give us a call at 202-671-0080.